iFangg/leetcode/README.md

 ### Minimum Absolute Difference in BST (`easy9.js`)
 Unfortunately I read the question wrong and created an incorrect solution.
 I thus had to restart and think of another solution which worked.
 Intuitive solution could have been more refined, could have realised that if I traversed the tree in order (using depth-first) it would have been much more efficient instead of purely finding all values in the tree, sorting and *then* finding the smallest interval.
 More practice and critical thinking needed.
 Spending a little extra time on problems never hurts!!

+### Converted Sorted Array to Binary Search Tree (`easy10.js`)
+Another binary tree problem, my thought process was correct - hard to go wrong with simply implementing a bst - but again my implementation let me down.
+Didn't properly implement the creation of a bst and found errors initially of creating unbalanced trees.
+The problem here was that I wasn't setting the middle of the sub arrays to be the parent node of the subtree and so each subtree had a chance of being unbalanced.
+Goes to show I need more practice and time spent on these fundamentals.

+### Search Insert Position (`easy11.js`)
+Problem solved with relative ease, simple binary search (two pointers/indexes at opposite ends of the array) implementation.
+Saw a solution that completely disregarded the idea of the problem; though incredibly fast, it is impractical and not what the question aims to test (i think).

+### Add Binary (`easy12.js`)
+Solution was simple convert binary to integer, add then convert back into binary.
+This was made much easier in js because of the parseInt/BigInt and toString methods.
+I did fail at first because I forgot about precision and the fact that the binary numbers could extend the length of normal integers.
+It was a simple fix.
+Easy problem today!

+### Plus One (`easy13.js`)
+Solution was simple, other solutions I found on leetcode were not clean enough so my own was good enough.
+Simple problem today.

+### Climbing Stairs (`easy14.js`)
+Couldn't figure this one out, the clue I was given was 1D Dynamic Programming, perhaps using memoization but I couldn't figure it out.
+A posted solution used fibonacci, which I don't think fully encapsultes what this problem is trying to train and assess.
+EDIT: Added solutions that properly utilise memoization.

+### Remove Duplicated from Sorted Array (`easy15.js`)
+Overthought the problem here today, I thought if I just made it a set and then used that then the problem be solved most efficiently.
+However, most of the faster solutions used the more primitive idea of a for loop and changing the values of the array.
+Hey, sometimes simple is best!
+Don't need to overcomplicate the solution using extra data structures and algorithms.

+### Same Tree (`easy16.js`)
+The problem itself was on the simpler side, but it was another tree problem so it required that specific thought process (and by that I mean how do I iterate through the tree efficiently).
+Worked out in the end, but my solution wasn't as clean as it could have been (evident with the 2nd solution)

+### Roman to Integer (`easy17.js`)
+This was a problem that was harder to write an efficient solution in terms of both time and space.
+My original solution was fast, but wasn't the most space efficient one.
+For a more optimal solution, observe Solution 2
+### Kth Largest Element in Array (`medium7.js`)
+Couldn't figure out how to do this with heaps and a priority queue, completed it via a simple sort and index solution.
+Solution 2 is an example of how to solve the problem using a heap and a priority queue.

+### Majority Element (`easy18.js`)
+Misread the challenge prompt, was trying to think of a O(1) time solution for the longest time hahaha.
+My intuitive solution worked, but I couldn't figure out how to completely optimise it for a while beacuse I kept thinking of using multiple variables for the majority value, and the count of each variable.
+However, given the question conditions, I was actually overthinking the problem and so all I had to check was the number which occured more than n / 2 times (because it was guaranteed).
+Again a reminder to read the questions carefully (two reminders in one!)

+### Single Number (`easy19.js`)
+My initial solution did not utilise bit manipulation at all, which was the whole premise of the problem.
+The second solution addresses that in an efficient and interesting manner.
+Might need to read up on my binary knowledge and how I can apply that to problems such as these.

+### Max Profit (`easy20.js`/`easy20.ts`)
+This problem was simple, I was able to reduce the problem to finding the greatest difference between two numbers and returning that difference.
+All the other solutions that I saw weren't as clean or logical as my own so I was happy with just my attempt.
+That was in js, for some reason that same solution in ts was slower (I'm assuming it was because of the type safety since I didn't typecast my variables and the engine took longer to auto assign.).

+### Length of Last Word (`easy21.js`)
+Simple string to array manipulation and collecting information.
+Second solution is neater than the first one but ultimately does the same thing.
+Nice and simple problem today :)

+### Longest Common Prefix (`easy22.js`)
+Took a little longer to solve because I was thinking about the solution and spent some time writing down my thought process and how to implement.
+Not sure what's so different about my answers and the fastest performing ones, they were almost identical yet mine was drastically slower.
+Good solving today :))

+### Find the Index of the First Occurence in a String (`easy23.js`)
+My intuitive solution worked, but was on the slower side of the majority of posted solutions.
+The 2nd solution was optimal, using the double pointer method to solve the problem slightly faster, though both solutions have a worst-case time complexity of O((n - m + 1) * m).

+### Isomorphic Strings (`easy24.js`)
+My intuitive solution was a little messy and utilised some js Object methods to check if my dictionary had certain keys and values.
+The second solution implemented two hashmaps instead of my one and it made the solution more readable and efficient.
+The use of two hashmaps instead of one slipped past my mind, silly mistake leading me to not create an optimal solution.
+But hey it was a solution nonetheless!

+### Word Pattern (`easy25.js`)
+Similar problem to the isomorphic strings one, so my intuitive solution worked quite well here.
+Good problem, no problems here.

+### Valid Anagram(`easy26.js`)
+This was a ambiguous question in the sense that there are hundred of ways to solve this, some more efficient or creative than others.
+The way I chose to do it was to create arrays of the letters of both strings and compare the arrays.

+### Happy Number (`easy27.js`)
+This felt more like a math challenge to see if I could find any patterns would help me find a one liner solution.
+Didn't find any patterns so I had to instead split the number up and operate on it like that until we could determine if it was a happy number or not.

+### Contains Duplicate II (`easy28.js`)
+My initial solution worked, but it was too slow for larger cases and so I had to refactor so it was more efficient.
+I didn't realise me using the indexOf() method within the for loop made my function O(n^2).
+Using a map was much more efficient (STOP FORGETTING ABOUT USING MAPS).

+______________________________________________________________________________________________________________________________________________________________________________

+## Medium Problems <a name="med"></a>
+### Maximum Score From Removing Stones: Medium problem (see `medium1.js`)
+After a long uni term of design principle study and more refactoring than critical thinking, in the direct problem solving sense, this problem was a good refresher for me, helping highlight that I have neglected such critical thinking for a long enough time that standard problems such as this one proved difficult again.

 ### Clone Graph (`medium2.js`)
 Though my thought process was correct, my implementation wasn't.
 Due to a lack of understanding of more complex data structures I started off using more basic structures which left holes in my implementation; an example of this was my implementation of the visited nodes array which started off as an array, then becoming a set and finally a map which accurately kept track of visited nodes and a copy of the respective nodes.
 Traversing graphs and trees are becoming easier to implement, showing that the practice is paying off!
 Can't stop now!